 Room: Tule Presenter: Susan Levine Ed.D - Director II, Pupil and Administrative Services, Riverside County Office of Education

-Come learn how one Southern California school district has made significant reductions in home suspensions and expulsions over the last nine years.
-Through a change in philosophy and a variety of alternatives, not only has the number of suspensions and expulsions decreased, but the number of student behavior incidents has decreased as well.
+All students deserve to be connected to school in one way or another.
+Sometimes it takes multiple people who try multiple methods to engage a student who is not interested.
+However, it only takes one adult connection to make a difference.
+Come learn how one Southern California school district has made significant reductions in student discipline over the last decade.
+Through a change in philosophy and a variety of alternatives, the number of student behavior incidents, suspensions and expulsions have decreased.
 Developing a school-wide culture that values and respects all students is a priority in being able to increase student engagement in school.
-Creating a school-wide Positive Behavior Interventions and Supports (PBIS) model is a part of this; so too is the need for school leaders to be able to provide staff with the necessary alternative strategies to help prevent student choices that lead to discipline.
-In this session, we will dialogue about all of this and more and you will leave with some useful strategies to take back to your school and district.
+Creating a school-wide Positive Behavior Intervention and Supports (PBIS) model is a part of this; so too is the need for school leaders to be able to provide staff with the necessary alternative strategies to help prevent student choices that lead to discipline.

 Room: White Sage - Presenter – Steve Behar, EdD– Director, Child Welfare and Attendance, Lake Elsinore Unified School District